-Yes.
-Site survey work will be carried out in order to assess the potential environmental impacts, and how the scheme design can minimise these.
+Yes, an initial environmental site survey will be undertaken in May 2021 in order to assess the potential environmental impacts, and how the scheme design can minimise these.

 - Where can I find out more about the proposed scheme?

-The project to fix the road is at an early stage.
-Once we have completed our ground investigations and developed a preliminary design for the work needed we will share our proposals – please revisit this web page where we will post further updates as we have them.
+The project to fix the road is at the design optioneering stage.
+Please revisit this web page where we will post further updates as we have them.

 In the meantime if you have any queries, you can contact us by e-mailing the Highways inbox .